schollz/find3/doc/doc.md

 - track your phone or laptop *indoors* without GPS?
 - monitor the whereabouts and trajectories of cell phones?

-FIND stands for the **Framework for Internal Navigation and Discovery**, which is an attempt implement a solution to these questions.
+FIND stands for the **Framework for Internal Navigation and Discovery**, which is an attempt to implement a solution to these questions.
 This version, FIND3, is v3.X of FIND (the latest version).

 To get started, read the documentation and take a look at the repo.
 The easiest way to start is to read [Tracking your phone](/doc/tracking_your_phone.md).